Git & GitHub

 Stage

 In version control, to stage is an action that selects a group of changes to be recorded through a commit.
-This means that not all changes performed are automatically included, and therefore recorded, in a new commit.
+This means that not all changes that you perform on your files are automatically included, and therefore recorded, in a new commit.
+You explictely have to tell Git what changes you want to include in your next commit by staging them.

 Push